+Inflammation of conjunctiva is called as Conjunctivitis.
+It is one of the most common reasons for an acute episode of red eye.
 It is also commonly known as 'Eye Flu'.
 It occurs more towards end of summer and beginning of monsoon season and is contagious in nature (it spreads from one person to another).

 It often affects both eyes and begins with an itchy sensation in the eyes.
+This is followed by redness in eyes, and then stickiness of eyelashes and swelling of the eyes.